Accenture/reactive-interaction-gateway/docs/features.md

 Essentially this is a combination of the [asynchronous - fire&forget approach](#asynchronously---fireforget) and the [synchronous - asynchronous response approach](#synchronously---asnychronous-response).

-## Built-in Features
+## Out-of-the-box Features

 Built on open standards, RIG is very easy to integrate – and easy to replace – which means low-cost, low-risk adoption.
 Unlike other solutions, RIG does not leak into your application – no libraries or SDKs required.
-Along with handling client requests and publishing events from backend to the frontend, RIG provides many built-in features such as:
+Along with handling client requests and publishing events from backend to the frontend, RIG provides many out-of-the-box features:

 - Easy to use and scalable by design:
   - Supports tens of thousands stable connections per node even on low-end machines